Pivotality, twisted centres and the anti-double of a Hopf monad: Monoidal categories, bimodule categories and the centre construction

-\begin{example} The prime example of a bimodule over a monoidal category ${\cat C}$ is the \emph{regular bimodule} ${}_{\Id_{\cat C}} {\cat C}_{\Id_{\cat C}}$.
-As a category, it is simply $\cat C$ and the left and right actions are given by tensoring from the left and right, respectively. \end{example}
+\begin{example} The prime example of a bimodule over a monoidal category \({\cat C}\) is the \emph{regular bimodule} \({}_{\Id_{\cat C}} {\cat C}_{\Id_{\cat C}}\)\footnote{ This notation will be explained in more detail in Section~\ref{subsec: twisted_centres}. }.
+As a category, it is simply \(\cat C\) and the left and right actions are given by tensoring from the left and right, respectively. \end{example}

-\begin{remark} If $\cat C$ is for example a tensor category, its bimodules form a monoidal $2$-category, see \cite{Greenough2010}. \end{remark}
+\begin{remark} If \(\cat C\) is for example a tensor category, its bimodules form a monoidal \(2\)-category, see \cite{Greenough2010}. \end{remark}

 Since we will not work with bimodule functors and their natural transformations, we will not state their precise definitions.
 Rather, we remark that they equate to (strong) `bicomodules' over the identity functor.